TREX-CoE/qmcchem2/README.md

 QMC=Chem 2
 ==========

+This repository contains version 2 of QMC=Chem.
+Version 1 is available on [GitLab](https://gitlab.com/scemama/qmcchem).
 QMC=Chem is a quantum Monte Carlo program meant to be used after preparing a trial wave function with the
 [Quantum Package](https://github.com/quantumpackage/qp2) code.